-- E. GC Representation.
+- DE.
+GC Representation.
 The GC should reflect a fair representation of different interests and expertise of the SG. - 1.
 Voting Committee Members.
 There shall be a total of six Interest Groups consisting of three GC members from each Interest Group.
 The Interest Groups shall consist of the following: - a.
-West Slope Water Users and Landowners. - b.
+West Slope Water Conservancy/Conservation Districts and Landowners/Water Users.
+Users and Landowners. - b.
 Local Government. - c.
+Trans-Mountain Diverters.
 East Slope Water Users. - d.
 Conservation/Environmental/Fishing. - e.
 Recreational Floatboating. - f.
 State Interests (e.g., CWCB, CPW, and State or Division Engineer). - 2.
 Ex Officio members.
 The SG requests that BLM and USFS personnel serve as ex officio non-voting members of the GC. - 3.
 Charter/Protocol.
 Each Interest Group will establish a "charter/protocol" that sets forth the process and procedure for inclusion in the Interest Group and for the selection of its representatives.
-The protocols for Interest Groups 1.d and 1.e above shall include a procedure for designating the representative to the Review Committee for those two Interest Groups pursuant to Section VI.J.3.b. - 4.
+The protocols for Interest Groups 1.d and 1.e above shall include a procedure for designating the representative to the Review Committee for those two Interest Groups pursuant to Section VI.J.43.b. - 4.
 Alternates.
 For each primary representative chosen, an alternate will also be designated to cover the contingency that the primary representative may not be available.
 In the absence of the primary representative, the alternate will have full GC Voting Committee member status. - 5.
 Terms.
 For initial appointments, each Interest Group will appoint one GC member to a one-year term, the second to a two-year term, and the third to a three-year term.
-Subsequent terms for each appointment will be for full three-year terms. - 6.
-Replacement.
-A GC member or alternate may be replaced by the respective Interest Group in accordance with its charter/protocol.
+Subsequent terms for each appointment will be for full three-year terms.